 We work very hard to give each animal that comes through our doors the proper care and an opportunity for a new home.
-In order to do that we must limit our Intake to match our space and other resources.
-We will put your pet on a waiting list.
-The length of wait can vary between a few days and several weeks.
-We triage our list; urgent situations are accommodated first.
-It is important to not wait for the last minute to try and resolve your pet’s behaviour issues or attempt to find a new home for your pet.
+To do that we must limit our intake to match our space and other resources

 - Have I sought guidance from expert sources regarding behaviour problems or allergies?

 - If so, have I followed their advice and given it enough time?

 - Have I spread the word through family, friends, and coworkers?

 - Have I contacted the shelter/breeder/person I got the animal from?

 - If the animal is a purebred, have I tried contacting a rescue group for that breed?